A Landlord's Primer on "Reasonable Accommodations"

 A "physical or mental impairment" includes, but is not limited to, such diseases and conditions as orthopedic, visual, speech and hearing impairments, cerebral palsy, autism, epilepsy, muscular dystrophy, multiple sclerosis, cancer, heart disease, diabetes, HIV, mental retardation, emotional illness, drug addiction (other than addiction caused by current, illegal use of controlled substances) and alcoholism.

-A "major life activity" can include, but is not limited to, any activity that is of central importance to daily life, such as seeing, hearing, walking, breathing, performing manual tasks, caring for one's self, learning and speaking.
+A "major life activity" can include, but is not limited to, activities that are central to daily life, such as seeing, hearing, walking, breathing, performing manual tasks, caring for oneself, learning, and speaking.

 Just like with a reasonable modifications request, there must be an identifiable "nexus" or relationship between the disability and the accommodation request.
-If there is no "nexus" then a landlord can legally decline to make the accommodation.
+If there is no "nexus," a landlord may legally decline to provide the accommodation.

 If the applicant or tenant's disability is not outwardly obvious, a landlord is allowed to request reasonable disability-related information that will: